Claiming contractor expenses for use of home as office

 Unless there are significant amounts involved it is advisable to steer away from claiming this expense.

-If you do decide to claim for this expenses then some factors need considering.
+If you genuinely work from your home office and decide to claim for this expenses then some factors need considering.

-Keep a dedicated room/workspace available for exclusive use for business purposes.
+When using your home as an office you must keep a dedicated room/workspace available for exclusive use for this purpose.
 Working occasionally on the kitchen table is insufficient.

 To further evidence of your genuine “home as office” arrangement, you should arrange business insurance, for your home contents as used for business.